hubzero/autohub/README.md

 ## Certificates

-While provisining the hub, the script creates a new TLS certificate for HTTPS and the VNC proxy's Secure WebSocket (WSS).
+While provisioning the hub, the script creates a new TLS certificate for HTTPS and the VNC proxy's Secure WebSocket (WSS).
 You can provide the issuing certificate authority (CA) or not.
 In the latter case the system will generate its own fake issuing CA first using [minica](https://github.com/jsha/minica).

 Providing your own CA can save the tedious work of manually adding a new CA to a browser, because you can install your own CA once, and not have to worry about it for subsequent `autohub` hubs when using the same browser.